meetuparchive/learn-rust/class1.md

 #### Booleans

-Booleans value what you may expect.
-Their type is referred to as `bool` with the possible values `true` or `false`
+Booleans value are what you may expect.
+Their type is referred to as `bool` with the possible values of `true` or `false`

 ```rust
 let sunny = true;